Been there: Alumnus, Georgian’s Automotive Business School of Canada

 One of his many program innovations is a partnership with Academia Barilla in Parma, Italy.
 He recently signed a partnership agreement – the only one of its kind in North America – that will allow students to take level one of Barilla’s Fundamentals of Italian Gastronomy program here at Georgian.
 He was also the only Canadian to compete in the World Pasta Championships at Barilla headquarters last summer.

-Proud alumnus, Communicative Disorders Assistant program
+Alumnus, Communicative Disorders Assistant program

 Child health advocate.
 Founder, African clinic for special needs children.
 Member of Malawi government.
 Premier’s Award nominee.